-We take the services provided to us in our homes, apartments, and businesses for granted.
+We take the services we provide in our homes, apartments, and businesses for granted.
 No one pays any heed to the utility industry unless something goes wrong; for example, you find yourself without tap water when there is a power outage or out of the blue.
 This could be because we don’t go out of our way to purchase these services.
 These services are delivered to our door in exchange for a hefty bill, yet paying the bills is more of a duty than a conscious decision.

 Utilities play an essential role in our day-to-day lives.
 When it comes to our world’s infrastructure, they are the equivalent of blood in our veins.
 Nothing works when the electricity goes out, and we’re back in the dark ages.
 Nothing in our world is more stable than utilities as a company.
 The utility industry encompasses businesses that provide essential services such as water, sewerage, electricity, dams, and natural gas.
 With a market capitalization of over $1 trillion, it is a major sector and a crucial element of the Canadian economy.